Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Learning Concept Embeddings

-Interestingly, our densification mechanism allows us to densify the sparse BOC vector using only the top few dimensions.
-As we will show in the experiments section, we can get (near-)best results using these few dimensions compared to densifying with all the dimensions in the original sparse vector.
-This property reduces the cost of obtaining a BOC vector with a few hundred dimensions in the first place.
+Interestingly, our densification mechanism allows us to densify the sparse BoC vector using only the \emph{top few dimensions}.
+As we will show in the experiments, we can get \emph{near-best} results using these few dimensions compared to densifying with all the dimensions in the original sparse vector.
+This property reduces the cost of obtaining a BoC vector with a few hundred dimensions in the first place.